BRHouser/499-Dart-Project/Turn In Folder/readme.txt

 Tyler Ball

 Directory guide:
-./Software/ contains our source code and executable
+./Software/Run Dart Scorer.exe contains our source code and executable

 Python source code can be found in ./Software/Components/ and ./Software/Database/, as well as in ./Software/serverstart.py.
 HTML source code can be found in ./Software/templates/.
 CSS